superDross/autoTransmission/README.md

 key /path/to/client.key
 ```
 ### Scheduling
-You can schedule this script to run everyday by editing the below cron command and placing it in `crontab -e`.
+You can schedule this script to run everyday by editing the below cron command and placing it into your crontab file with `crontab -e`.
 ```
 45 23 * * * ${HOME}/.profile; .  ${HOME}/.bashrc; ${HOME}/bin/autoTransmission.sh --torrent_dir <dir> --download_dir <dir>
 ```
 ### Transmission Authentication
 If you dont want to run this script then you will have to alter the /etc/transmission-daemon/settings.json file.
-Change the `/etc/transmission-daemon/settings.json` to `rpc-authentication-required: false`.
+In the file `/etc/transmission-daemon/settings.json` change `rpc-authentication-required: true`to `rpc-authentication-required: false`.